tjelvar-olsson/tjelvar-olsson.github.io/_drafts/sys_admin_for_scientists.md

 Etel Sverdlov blog post on [How To Set Up SSH Keys](https://www.digitalocean.com/community/tutorials/how-to-set-up-ssh-keys--2).

-Up until this point we have not used Ansible directly, we simply let Vagrant's built-in functionality make use of it.
+Up until this point we have not used Ansible directly, we have only used it through Vagrant.
 We will remedy that now.

 First of all Ansible needs to know about the machines that you want it to talk to.
 By default Ansible looks for these in ``/etc/ansible/hosts``.